 Who may join 4-H?

-Membership is open to all girls and boys who have reached their 5th birthday (before October 1st of the current 4-H year), through those who have not reached their 19th birthday (before October 1st of the current 4-H year).
-The 4-H year begins on October 1.
+Membership is open to all youth who have reached their 5th birthday (before October 1st of the current 4-H year), through those who have not reached their 19th birthday (before October 1st of the current 4-H year).
+The 4-H year begins on October 1 with annual enrollment.